arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### F28: The Principle of Preplaned Flexibility: For fast responses, preplan and invest in flexibility.

-Flexibility is the result of advance choices and planning.
+Flexibility is the result of advanced choices and planning.
 Two examples below illustrate this planning.

 If you plan to jettison requirements to hold schedules, you should decide, in advance, which requirements are nonessential.
 For example, you can identify the requirements as mandatory, important, and optional at the beginning.
 This way, your team can architect the solution to couple these optional requirements loosely with the rest of the architecture.